-MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT Lufthansa Technik Sofia OOD Introduction The respect for human rights is self-evident and forms an integral part of the corporate culture of Lufthansa Group1 as a group of companies that acts with responsibility and integrity.
+MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT Lufthansa Technik Logistik Services GmbH Introduction The respect for human rights is self-evident and forms an integral part of the corporate culture of Lufthansa Group1 as a group of companies that acts with responsibility and integrity.
 Modern slavery is a crime and a violation of fundamental human rights.
 We are committed to improve our practices to combat modern slavery and human trafficking.
 Our statement outlines the steps we have taken to prevent Modern Slavery within our Group and our supply chains and sets out our plans for future improvements.
-This statement corresponds to section 54 (1) of the Modern Slavery Act 2015 (United Kingdom) and constitutes our Group's slavery and human trafficking statement for the financial year ending December $31^{\rm st}$, 2023.
-In conformity with section 54 of the Act, in this statement we report about:

-- I. Deutsche Lufthansa AG our organizational structure - II.
+This statement corresponds to section 54 (1) of the Modern Slavery Act 2015 (United Kingdom) and constitutes our Group's slavery and human trafficking statement for the financial year ending December 31st, 2024.
+In conformity with section 54 of the Act, in this statement we report about: - I. Lufthansa Technik Logistik Services GmbH our organizational structure - II.
 Our Supply Chains - III.
 Our policies regarding Modern Slavery and Human Trafficking - IV.
-Our Human Rights Project Group - V. Due Diligence and Risk Assessment - VI.
+Human Rights Organizational Setup - V. Due Diligence and Risk Assessment - VI.
 The IATA resolution on Human Trafficking - VII.
 Our further steps to prevent Modern Slavery - VIII.
 Approval for this statement 1.
-Lufthansa Technik Sofia OOD - our organizational structure Lufthansa Technik Sofia OOD is part of the Lufthansa Group.
+Lufthansa Technik Logistik Services GmbH - our organizational structure Lufthansa Technik Logistik Services GmbH is part of the Lufthansa Group.
 The Lufthansa Group is an aviation group with worldwide operations and 101,709 employees and over 230 Lufthansa Group companies and facilities within own business division as of December 31st, 2024.
 The Lufthansa Group is an aviation group with operations worldwide.
-It consists of the business segments Passenger Airlines, Logistics, MRO, as well as Additional Businesses and Group Functions.
-1 Lufthansa Group means Deutsche Lufthansa AG and its related bodies corporate, as defined in Section 18 of the German Stock Corporation Act (Aktiengesetz).
-1
+It consists of the business segments Passenger Airlines, Logistics and MRO, as well as Additional Businesses and Group Functions.
+Passengers Airlines The Passenger Airlines segment includes, on the one hand, the network airlines Lufthansa Airlines, SWISS, Austrian Airlines, and Brussels Airlines.
+Lufthansa Airlines also has close relationship with the regional airlines Lufthansa CityLine, Lufthansa City Airlines, Air Dolomiti as well as Discover Airlines- the Lufthansa Group's Confidential 1/7 1 Lufthansa Group means Lufthansa Technik AG and its related bodies corporate, as defined in Section 18 of the German Stock Corporation Act (Aktiengesetz).